couchbaselabs/couchbase-net-examples/README.md

 couchbase-net-examples
 ======================

-Examples for configuring and using the Couchbase .NET SDK 2.0
+Examples for configuring and using the Couchbase .NET SDK 2.0.
+This repo is not actively maintained and not covered Couchbase Support.

-## NOTE: Not supported under Couchbase Enterprise Support Subscriptions! ##